 Here's a clue: Eating late rarely means salad!

 Put simply, the total amount of body fat gained or lost over a prolonged period depends on whether you are in an energy/calorie surplus or deficit and not due to the consumption of a certain food after an arbitrary time-period.
-Once total calories (and protein) are matched, there will be no meaningful difference in terms of body fat between differing meal timings.
+Once total calories (and protein) are matched, there will be no meaningful difference in terms of body fat between meal eaten at different times.

 The late-night-eating myth likely stemmed from anecdotal reports among certain individuals consuming high calorie dense foods and snacks at night when at home watching television.
 If these eating habits lead to a chronic energy/calorie surplus, an increase in body fat will occur.
 Without an understanding of energy, it is easy to point the blame at meal timing rather than the greater influx of calories as the primary cause for body fat gain (remember, fat loss and fat gain are determined by energy balance).